EEkebin/EEkebin/README.md

 # kebin | EEkebin
-> Electrical & Electronics Engineering Student with extensive knowledge in Server & Personal Computer Systems & Architecture, and Software Development.
+> Software Engineering Student with extensive knowledge in Server & Personal Computer Systems & Architecture, and Software Development.

 Walking definition of a full stack developer.